manatki/manatki/docs/HKDderivation.md

   def deriveWith[U[f[_]]](instances: => U[Field])(implicit traverse: TraverseK[U], info: HKDInfo[U]): TC[U]
 }
 ```
-Here our provider would require `Field` typeclass for each of field type.
+Here our provider would require a `Field` typeclass for each of field type.
-Whole pack of `Field` instances will be assembled into the `U[Field]` value and provided to our provider.
+The whole pack of `Field` instances will be assembled into the `U[Field]` value and provided to our provider.
 Note that instances are passed by name which allows for complex recursion forms.
 Moreover, the provider may require basic `TraverseK` and `HKDInfo` instances as they should be generated for each HKD definition in the first place.